 Opinion- agree, disagree, neutral

-We can measure the height (like 1.70 meters), distance (like 1.35 miles) with the help of a ruler or tape.
+We can measure the height (1.70 meters), distance (1.35 miles) with the help of a ruler or tape.

-We can measure water (like 1.5 litres) with a jug.
+We can measure water (1.5 litres) with a jug.

-There is a subdivision in which nominal data and ordinal data come under qualitative data.
+Under a subdivision, nominal data and ordinal data come under qualitative data.
 Interval data and ratio data come under quantitative data.
 Here we will read in detail about all these data types.

 Nominal data are used to label variables where there is no quantitative value and has no order.
 So, if you change the order of the value then the meaning will remain the same.